This document will help you learn about NBomber.HTTP plugin in more detail.

 Also, you can enable tracing via the infrastructure config file.

 To work with the JSON format, you can use any library you prefer.
 Here is a list of popular libraries:

 - To test HTTP use LoadSimulation.InjectPerSec since usually web server is an open system.
 You can read more here.

-- For debugging or tracing you can use LoadSimulation.KeepConstant with copies = 1 since for this simulation NBomber will use a single task which is easier to debug.
+- For debugging or tracing you can use LoadSimulation.KeepConstant with copies = 1 since for this simulation NBomber will use a single thread which is easier to debug.

 - Use Ping plugin to get more info about networking.

 - Convert your integration tests to load tests